rebeccabilbro/rebeccabilbro.github.io/_posts/2017-3-7-colorizing-text-by-part-of-speech.md

 ```

+The main decision I had to make was the one to not implement a `poof()` method for the `PosTagVisualizer`.
+Under the hood, `poof()` calls `finalize()`, an internal method that creates a matplotlib plot object if the plot has not already been created.
+I decided that it would look weird to have an empty plot tacked on, so I made `transform()` do the bulk of the work in calling the `colorize()` method.

 ## Conclusion
-So, this works pretty well in the console.
-It also works in a _live_ Jupyter Notebook, however I noticed that when I saved it as an [.ipynb file](https://github.com/DistrictDataLabs/yellowbrick/blob/develop/examples/rebeccabilbro/postag.ipynb) and pushed to GitHub, it converted all the text to black and I lost the colorization.
+So, this works ok in the console and in a _live_ Jupyter Notebook.
+I noticed that when I saved it as an [.ipynb file](https://github.com/DistrictDataLabs/yellowbrick/blob/develop/examples/rebeccabilbro/postag.ipynb) and pushed to GitHub, it converted all the text to black and I lost the colorization.
+There are definitely something that I'd like to go back to tweak eventually.